Energy-Consumption Advantage of Quantum Computation: Exponential quantum advantage in energy consumption

-\begin{restatable}[Simon's problem \cite{Simon1994, Simon1997}]{problem}{SimonsProblem} Let $N>0$ be the problem size and $O_f$ the function oracle constructed in the following way: choose an $N$-bit string $s\in\{0,1\}^N\setminus\{0\}$ and a single-bit state $b\in\{0,1\}$ uniformly at random.
-If $b=0$, then $f:\{0,1\}^N \rightarrow \{0,1\}^N$ is a uniformly randomly chosen 1-to-1 function.
-If $b=1$, then $f$ is a uniformly random 2-to-1 function satisfying, for all $x\in\{0,1\}^N$,
+\begin{restatable}[Simon's problem \cite{Simon1994, Simon1997}]{problem}{SimonsProblem} Let $N>0$ be the problem size and $O_f$ the oracle for a function $f:\{0,1\}^N\to\{0,1\}^N$ constructed in the following way: choose an $N$-bit string $s\in\{0,1\}^N\setminus\{0\}$ and a single-bit state $b\in\{0,1\}$ uniformly at random.
+If $b=0$, then $f$ is a uniformly randomly chosen 1-to-1 function.
+If $b=1$, then $f$ is a uniformly randomly chosen 2-to-1 function satisfying, for all $x\in\{0,1\}^N$,

 where $\oplus$ is the bitwise exclusive OR\@.
 The goal is to output $a\in\{0,1\}$ that estimates $b$ correctly, i.e., $a=b$, with a high probability greater than $2/3$ on average, using as few calls to the oracle $O_f$ as possible, where the average success probability is taken over the choices of $s$, $b$, and $f$. \end{restatable}